Compaq Portable 386: CPU and FPU

-The Portable 386 got its name due to the socketed Intel 386DX CPU with 20MHz.
-There is also an additional socket for a 20MHz 387 FPU option, which was not included in the basic configuration of the Portable.
-Since the whole system bus runs with CPU frequency, there is no way to improve the CPU performance by installing a 386DX CPU with more than 20MHz other than the rare Cyrix 486DRx2 20/40 which has a multiplicator of 2 for the frequency while being still pinout compatible with the 386 socket.
+The Portable 386 got its name due to the socketed Intel 386DX CPU with 20 MHz.
+There is also an additional socket for a 20 MHz 387 FPU option, which was not included in the basic configuration of the Portable.
+Since the whole system bus runs with CPU frequency, there is no way to improve the CPU performance by installing a 386DX CPU with more than 20 MHz other than the rare Cyrix 486DRx2 20/40 which has a multiplicator of 2 for the frequency while being still pinout compatible with the 386 socket.

 Memory

 The mainboard can take up to four proprietary 512KB SIMMs which were called SC-RAM in the Portable manual.
 Additionally, there was an expansion slot inside the Portable which allowed to expand the memory by another 8MB alongside the 2MB on the mainboard by:

 Installing the so-called 32bit Memory-/Modem board expansion offers a socket for another expansion card which has 4MB (8×512 KB 80 ns) of memory and another expansion socket installed on which the user can install a 3rd expansion card with another 4MB (again 8×512 KB 80 ns) of RAM.
-These RAM expansion cards were available through Compaq or third party manufacturers, such as Kingston Technology.
+These RAM expansion cards were available through Compaq or third-party manufacturers, such as Kingston Technology.